 While contemporary agriculture produces many agricultural jobs and generates massive amounts of output within a harvest season, it comes with several devastating problems that require sustainable farming practices to remedy the mess.

 Over decades of science and practice, several essential sustainable farming practices have emerged.
-For instance, they are rotating crops and embracing diversity.
+For instance, they rotate crops and embrace diversity.
 Planting various crops can have many benefits, including healthier soil and improved pest control.
-Cubicle to Cloud virtual business

 Now more than ever, it is essential that our agricultural practices be as sustainable as possible.
 It means getting more out of our cultivated land economically with a lighter environmental footprint.
 Many farmers today use agricultural biotechnology to help address food, fuel, and water shortages in the United States and worldwide.
 Since biotech crops started in 1996, farmers have been producing increased crop yields and seen productivity improvements.
 That means more food for people, more feed for animals at affordable prices, and better incomes for farmers.
 Biotech crops are also helping more people meet their nutritional needs, which is especially important in developing countries.
 They also offer farmers resistance to pests and crop disease.